 Grosses Wiesbachhorn is an impressive mountain.
 Its proportions are perfect, and none of the surrounding peaks rivals it in height.
 Alpine authors End and Peterka describe it as the "rival of the Grossglockner" in their guidebook about Glockner- and Granatspitz group.
-The southeast face falls off 2418 metres - the biggest difference in height between summit and valley in the eastern alps!
+The southeast face falls off 2418 meters - the biggest difference in height between summit and valley in the eastern Alps!
 It has been mistaken for the highest mountain in the Hohe Tauern for a long time in mountaineering history.

-First climb was done by two farmers from Fusch named Zanker and Zorner in the 18th century via the southeast-route.
+The first climb was done by two farmers from Fusch named Zanker and Zorner in the 18th century via the southeast-route.
 First winter climb by Th.
 Oberwalder via the southwest face on march 2, 1906.

-In older maps the height is reported with 3570m.
+In older maps, the height is reported with 3570m.

-Mountaineering history was written in the Northwest face of the Wiesbachhorn during its first climb on July 15th 1924: climbing together with Willo Welzenbach, the leading Fritz Rigele used ice srews for the first time ever (not actually screws, but roughly 20 cm long ice-nails).
+Mountaineering history was written in the Northwest face of the Wiesbachhorn during its first climb on July 15th 1924: climbing together with Willo Welzenbach, the leading Fritz Rigele used ice screws for the first time ever (not actually screws, but roughly 20 cm long ice-nails).
 They were in fact not used for belaying, but for moving forward.
-Unfortunately this is real history now: the famous ice face has completely melt away in recent years and can only be climbed in spring if snow conditions are good.
+Unfortunately this is real history now: the famous ice face has completely melted away in recent years and can only be climbed in spring if snow conditions are good.

-a picture of the route on can be seen here
+A picture of the route on can be seen here

 link: description in German at www.bergsteigen.at